-Writes which are multiples of 512 characters long and begin on a 512-byte boundary are more efficient than any others.
+Writes which are multiples of 512 characters long and begin on a 512-byte boundary in the file are more efficient than any others.

-creat(II), open(II), pipe(II)
+creat (II), open (II), pipe (II)

 The error bit (c-bit) is set on an error: bad descriptor, buffer address, or count; physical I/O errors.
 From C, a returned value of -1 indicates an error.